 As a cognitive and organizational psychologist, Dr. Potworowski looks at problems and solutions from the perspective of what is happening in people’s heads, in their organizations and how the two are related.
 His inter-disciplinary and applied research and consulting aim is to address the scholarly and practical gaps in effective care transformation through three closely related themes: 1) understanding and developing the expertise of key change agents, 2) building multi-level change capacity within and across organizations, and 3) synthesizing evidence from multiple disciplines to improve the socio-technical dynamics and workflows in transformation efforts.

 Kelly Rand is the Program Officer for Choosing Wisely® at the ABIM Foundation.
-In this role, she oversees activities related to the implementation and expansion of the Choosing Wisely® campaign.
+In this role, she oversees activities related to learning and implementation of the Choosing Wisely® and Building Trust campaigns.
 Previously, Ms. Rand worked at MANNA as its Institutional Giving and Advocacy Manager where she secured and managed its grant portfolio, led its local policy activities and managed its research activities.
 Ms. Rand also served as Director of the South Jersey site of the NY/NJ AIDS Education Center where she worked closely with federal and New Jersey state initiatives on Cross Collaborative Quality Improvement in the Ryan White system.

 Dr. Kathleen Reims is a board-certified family medicine physician who is a Principal of CSI Solutions, LLC, and its Chief Medical Officer.
 Dr. Reims received her MD degree from Baylor College of Medicine and completed her family medicine residency at Roanoke Memorial Hospital.
 Dr. Reims was a National Health Service Corps Scholar and has over 30 years of clinical experience with underserved populations.
 She has served as medical director for two Federally Qualified Health Centers and is an assistant clinical professor in the Department of Family Medicine at the University of Colorado Health Sciences Center.
 Dr. Reims has served as an advisor for numerous health system improvement projects and has a strong interest in patient engagement.
 She is a member of MINT and has been a volunteer preceptor for the UCHSC FM Residency Program for 15 years.